zhuzhanji/NorovirusGenotyping/README.md

 ##### 1.6 Detailed Overview of current norovirus taxonomy tools

+Analyzing high throughput data of norovirus is crucial for gaining insights into its mechanisms of infection and transmission.
 Two gold-standard norovirus typing tools are available, the NoroNet typing tool[^11] and the human calicivirus typing tool (HuCaT)[^12].

 The Norovirus Typing Tool (https://www.rivm.nl/mpf/norovirus/typingtool) uses a BLAST algorithm against a set of reference sequences followed by phylogenetic analysis to assign norovirus genotypes and P-types.[^11]
 [^11]:Kroneman A, Vennema H, Deforche K, v d Avoort H, Penaranda S, Oberste MS, et al., An automated genotyping tool for enteroviruses and noroviruses, J. Clin.
 Virol 51 (2011) 121–125.